-Here, to address these issues, we introduce the definition of the "layer polarization" (LP) associated with each charge-neutral AO or $BO_2$ layer in an (001) superlattice built from II-VI ABO3 perovskites such as $BaTiO_3$ , $SrTiO_3$ , and $PbTiO_3$ .
-We take z to be the growth direction of the superlattice, and focus only on the z-components of polarization and their decomposition along z.
-The definition of the LP involves the positions and charges of the WF centers as well as the ions, and can conveniently be computed using standard methods of electronic-structure calculation.
+Here, we further develop a closely related method and apply them to ferroelectric perovskite superlattices, where the polarization, particularly that along the growth direction z, is of central physical importance.
+We introduce a WF-based expression for the "layer polarization" (LP) along z associated with each charge-neutral AO or BO_2 layer in an (001) superlattice built from II-VI ABO3 perovskites such as BaTiO3, SrTiO3, and PbTiO3.
 Unlike the approach of Ref.
-11, the present approach is exact (that is, the sum of LPs relates exactly to the total supercell polarization) and is entirely free of arbitrary choices in its implementation.
-We will present examples showing how this approach naturally provides an insightful local description of the polarization behavior of perovskite superlattices, both at zero electric field and under nonzero electrical bias, and in particular yields valuable information about the highly localized atomic and electronic rearrangements at the interfaces.
-(Note that a related approach has been used to investigate polarizability distributions in Ref.
-12.)
+[9], the present one is exact (i.e., the sum of LPs relates exactly to the total supercell polarization) and is entirely free of arbitrary choices in its implementation.
+We will present examples showing how this approach naturally provides an insightful local description of the polarization behavior of perovskite superlattices, both at zero electric field and under nonzero electrical bias, and, in particular, yields valuable information about the highly localized atomic and electronic rearrangements at the interfaces.

-The modern theory of polarization [13] is routinely used to compute the polarization of a crystal as a sum of ionic and electronic (Berry phase) contributions.
-In the Wannier representation, this takes the form where $\tau$ and m run over ion cores (of charge $Q{\tau}$ located at $\mathbf{R}{\tau}$ ) and Wannier centers (of charge -2e located at $\bar{\mathbf{r}}m$ ), respectively, in the unit cell of volume V. In the case of a II-VI perovskite superlattice, one may hope to decompose the system into neutral "layers" (that is, AO or BO2 subunits) and define a "layer polarization"

-$$\mathbf{P} = \frac{1}{V} \sum{\tau} Q{\tau} \, \mathbf{R}{\tau} - \frac{2e}{V} \sum{m} \bar{\mathbf{r}}{m} \tag{1}$$ in which the sums are restricted to entities belonging to layer j.
+The modern theory of polarization [12] is routinely used to compute the polarization of a crystal as a sum of ionic and electronic (Berry phase) contributions.
+In the Wannier representation, this takes the form where τ and m run over ion cores (of charge Q{τ} located at \mathbf{R}{τ}) and Wannier centers (of charge -2e located at $\mathbf{\bar{r}}m$), respectively, in the unit cell of volume V. In the case of a II-VI perovskite superlattice, one may hope to decompose the system into neutral layers (that is, AO or BO2 subunits) and define a layer polarization in which the sums are restricted to entities belonging to layer j.
 Here S is the basal cell area and we are now focusing only on z components.
-The layer polarization $p_j$ thus defined has units of dipole moment per unit area, and the total polarization, with units of dipole moment per volume, is exactly related to the sum of layer polarizations via $P_z = c^{-1} \sum_j p_j$ where c = V/S is the supercell lattice constant along z.
+The LP p_j thus defined has units of dipole moment per unit area, and the total polarization, with units of dipole moment per volume, is exactly related to the sum of LPs via $P_z = c^{-1}\sum_j p_j$ where c = V/S is the supercell lattice constant along z.
 For such a decomposition to be meaningful, we need (i) to resolve the arbitrariness associated with the positions of the Wannier centers, and (ii) to be satisfied that the Wannier centers can be assigned to layers without ambiguity.
 We shall show below by example that (ii) is satisfied for the systems of interest, and thus we next turn our attention to issue (i).